-What Is the Software Development Life Cycle
+What Is Software Development Life Cycle?

 Have you ever thought about how software is born?
 Every great achievement begins with the first step.
 In this article, we’re going to tell you about what is the software development life cycle, who is involved in implementing suitable business solutions, and why team collaboration is so important at every stage of development.

 The software development life cycle is a process of application production, from an idea to ready-to-use solution support.
 Developers often use the abbreviation SDLC for this term.

 View the scheme of the Software Development Life Cycle below.

 Let’s look at every stage of SDLC in detail.